xebia-functional/nine-cards-backend/README.md

 2. If you have several Google accounts stored in the browser, you may be asked to select one.
 You will then be presented with a usual Google permissions dialog, asking you to allow an application to _Read your email address_.
     Press _Allow_.
+3. After pressing _Allow_, the playground page would change to a new view.
+The modified page shows you `Request/Response`.
-3. Before you should be opened a new page, showing the `Request/Response`.
-In the left pane there is a text field labelled _Authorization Code_, and below it there is a button labelled _Exchange authorization code for tokens_.
+   In the left pane there is a text field labelled _Authorization Code_, and a button labelled _Exchange authorization code for tokens_.
    Press this button.
 Google OAuth playground generates then a new token, which is shown inside the textbox labelled _Access Token_.
    This _Access Token_ identifies a session within the _Google Account Services_, which is to expire within the hour.
 4. Copy the value of the _Access Token_ generated.
 A request to login endpoint `POST {apiRoot}/login` should include in the body a JSON object with the field `tokenId`.
 The value of this field should be the _Access Token_.

 ## Developers Setup